SMTG-Bham/ThermoParser/tp/data/README.rst

 ``run.py``
 ----------

 Currently contains a BoltzTraP runner.
-Temperamental.
+Faster and less error-prone than the Pymatgen version, and writes to hdf5 for standardisation purposes.

 -----------
 ``save.py``